 The Board currently consists of six Directors, who are supported by an experienced senior management team and an Advisory Board.

 The Directors are of the view that the Company does not currently require a Board-level Chief Financial Officer given its current stage of development.
-Wan Lung Eng, the Company’s Chief Financial Officer is invited to attend all Board meetings and audit, remuneration and nomination committee meetings as required.
+Nils Windler, the Company’s Chief Financial Officer, is invited to attend all Board meetings and audit, remuneration and nomination committee meetings as required.
 In addition, the NEDs have appropriate financial experience: Richard Cotton previously served as Chief Financial Officer of FTSE250 listed Dechra Pharmaceuticals plc, whilst Gerry Beaney and Martin Mellish bring considerable public company advisory and audit committee experience, respectively.

-As the Company grows and develops, the Board will keep its corporate governance framework under review to ensure it remains appropriate for the size, complexity and risk profile of the Group.
+As the Company grows and develops, the Board will keep its corporate governance framework under review to ensure it remains appropriate for the size, complexity and risk profile of the Company.

 Currently, the Board has an appropriate balance of sector, financial, and public markets skills and experience and brings a range of skills and capabilities to the Company.
-The Board members are kept up-to-date on a regular basis on key issues and developments pertaining to the Group as well as their responsibilities as members of the Board and have access to management as required.
+The Board members are kept up to date on a regular basis on key issues and developments pertaining to the Company as well as their responsibilities as members of the Board and have access to management as required.

 Principle Seven: Evaluation of Board Performance